open-traffic-generator/ixia-c/readme.md

 ### Key Features

 * High Performance
-  * Run on servers or Keysight hardware
+  * Run on servers or Keysight hardware (commercial version only)
   * Generate kbps to Tbps of traffic using same script
-  * 10Gbps @ 64 byte frame size using one Xeon class core
+  * 10Gbps @ 64 byte frame size using one Xeon class core (commercial version only)
   * Built using [DPDK](https://www.dpdk.org)
 * Fast REST API for automation
   * Easily integrate with test frameworks like [pytest](https://www.pytest.org)